 Fill the area around the nut with more silicon glue, so the nut looks like an island in a sea of silicon.

 Position the magnet on top of the nut and push it down firmly, so that it is glued to the nut.

-The final step is to fill the area around the magnet with more silicon glue, right up to the edge of the bottle cap.
+The final step is to fill the area around the magnet with more silicon glue, right up to the edges of the bottle cap.
 The goal here is to create a rubbery silicon buffer around the magnet.
-The silicon buffer will support and protect the edges of the magnet, and the edges of the bottle cap will protect the silicon buffer.
+The silicon buffer will protect the edges of the magnet, and the edges of the bottle cap, in turn, will protect the silicon buffer.